hhappel/draft-happel-mailmaint-pdparchive/draft-happel-mailmaint-pdparchive.md

 Data formats should aim for compatibility with JMAP data formats for the sake of interoperability and synergies in software libraries.

-Dedicated JMAP API methods for exporting and importing the format described here, or for related server-to-server transfort partocoals are out of the scope of this document.
+Dedicated JMAP API methods for exporting and importing the format described here, or for related server-to-server transfert protocols are out of the scope of this document.

-Due to its specfics and ubiquituous usage, the Internet Message Format [@RFC5322]; latest revision of [@RFC2822]/[@RFC822]) should be the core of representing individual email data.
+Due to its specifics and ubiquituous usage, the Internet Message Format [@RFC5322]; latest revision of [@RFC2822]/[@RFC822]) should be the core of representing individual email data.

-This specfication should ideally describe mappings between PDPA and existing mailbox persistence schemes such as Maildir or MBOX [@RFC4155].
+This specification should ideally describe mappings between PDPA and existing mailbox persistence schemes such as Maildir or MBOX [@RFC4155].

 ### Interoperability